ncullen93/Unet-ants/README.md

 without having to load them all directly into memory.
 All you need is a CSV with file paths to the images.

+The 3D Data is DLBS (Dallas Lifespan Brain Study?)
+T1 images and 6-class tissue segmentation.

 You can use ANTsPy to load nifti images (much faster), but it also supports loading from Nibabel.